-Duggan pushes for jobs for youths
+Duggan pushes for summer jobs for Detroit’s youths

 Detroit — Mayor Mike Duggan on Tuesday asked businesses to join city efforts to place 5,000 youths in summer jobs this year.